 As a community made up of over 15,000 entrepreneurs, it's no question that we are constantly in awe of the incredible dreams and accomplishments realized by our inspiring, empowering #SolaFam.
-So in recognition of Juneteenth, we wanted to give a special shout out to our past and current black Faces of Sola who truly embody what it means to achieve greatness.
+So in recognition of Juneteenth, we wanted to give a special shout out to some our black Solapreneuers who truly embody what it means to achieve greatness.
 Our culture is built upon diversity and we are proud to recognize the contributions made to elevate our Sola community and industry as a whole.

 @sgnaturalhairstudio, 2020 Faces of Sola

 Carlisha is a natural hair care and extensions specialist, as well as a makeup artist and photographer.
 Her mission is to guide, educate and empower each and every one of her clients.
 Carlisha is originally from Dallas, TX, but relocated to Kansas in support of her husband's military service.
 After relocating to Kansas, she decided to go to cosmetology school and go back to school for her BFA in art concentrating on painting and photography.
 In addition to her work behind the chair, she is a ballerina and a figure skater!
 On top of all of that, Carlisha is a two-time Midwest Hairstyling Awards Finalist.
 Is there anything she can't do?!

 For Carlisha, Sola has been a dream come true.
 "Since I was in cosmetology school, I knew I wanted to have my own salon suite.
 I discovered Sola, but the closest location was two hours away.
 I never gave up, and as fate would have it Sola Topeka opened 30 minutes from my home.
 I am finally on the path to creating the life I want.
 I am doing more of what I love.
 I am living my life by my own rules, and that was possible thanks to Sola."